-Orthopedic and prosthetic devices You pay Of mopeuic and prostnetic devices Standard Option Value Plan Orthopedic and prosthetic devices (see Definitions , Section 10) when recommended by an MD or DO, including: PPO: 10% of the Plan's allowance PPO: 20% of the Plan's allowance Artificial limbs and eyes; stump hose Non-PPO: 10% of the Plan's Non-PPO: 40% of the Plan's Custom constructed braces allowance and any difference between our allowance and the allowance and any difference between our allowance and the • Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy billed amount billed amount • Internal prosthetic devices, including cochlear implants, if billed by other than a hospital.
+Orthopedic and prosthetic devices You pay Standard Option Value Plan Orthopedic and prosthetic devices (see Definitions , Section 10) when recommended by an MD or DO, including: PPO: 10% of the Plan's allowance PPO: 20% of the Plan's allowance Artificial limbs and eyes; stump hose Non-PPO: 10% of the Plan's Non-PPO: 40% of the Plan's Custom constructed braces allowance and any difference between our allowance and the allowance and any difference between our allowance and the Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy billed amount billed amount • Internal prosthetic devices, including cochlear implants, if billed by other than a hospital.
 Insertion of an implanted device is covered under Surgical procedures , Section 5(b).
 Note: Call us at 1-800-410-7778 for details about coverage and information about orthopedic and prosthetic PPO providers.
 Note: We will only cover the cost of a standard item.
 Coverage for specialty items such as bionics is limited to the cost of the standard item.
-Not Covered: All charges All charges Orthopedic and corrective shoes unless attached to a brace • Arch supports, heel pads and heel cups Foot orthotics and related office visits Lumbosacral supports, corsets, trusses, elastic stockings, support hose, non-custom hinged knee braces, and other supportive devices Compression/support sleeves, except for treatment of lymphedema and severe burns Prosthetic replacements provided less than 3 years after the last one we covered unless a replacement is needed for medical reasons Penile prosthetics • Customization or personalization beyond what is necessary for proper fitting and adjustment of the items
+Hearing aids - one hearing aid per ear every five (5) calendar years.
+All charges over \$500 for one hearing aid per ear All charges over \$500 for one hearing aid per ear Note: The calendar year deductible applies.
+Not Covered: All charges All charges • Orthopedic and corrective shoes unless attached to a brace Arch supports, heel pads and heel cups Foot orthotics and related office visits Lumbosacral supports, corsets, trusses, elastic stockings, support hose, non-custom hinged knee braces, and other supportive devices Compression/support sleeves, except for treatment of lymphedema and severe burns Prosthetic replacements provided less than 3 years after the last one we covered unless a replacement is needed for medical reasons Penile prosthetics • Customization or personalization beyond what is necessary for proper fitting and adjustment of the items Hearing aid replacements within five years after the Plan has paid the \$500 per ear hearing aid maximum, replacement batteries, service contracts